Ashu3989/Automation-in-AWS-EC2-using-Python-Scripts-and-Boto3-Library-/README.md

 - Python3
 - Python package manager, use pip to install the Boto3 library and the AWS CLI tool.

+Run the below commands in command prompt to check:
+- For Python Version type "python -V".
+The version should be 2.6 or greater.
+- For pip version type "pip -V". the version should be 9.0.1 or newer.

 GETTING CONFIGURED:
 - Using the pip command, install the AWS CLI and Boto3: